 On The Current Landscape

-As an attempt to understand the data behind this inequality, I spoke to one of the Making Their Mark panelists and professor of finance at Oxford Univcersity, Dr. Renee Adams.
-Dr. Adams explores topics of gender ineqaulity and stereotypes in both her work as an artist and as an academic.
+As an attempt to understand the data behind this inequality, I spoke to one of the Making Their Mark panelists, and professor of finance at Oxford Univcersity, Dr. Renee Adams.
+Dr. Adams explores topics of gender inequality and stereotypes in both her work as an artist and as an academic.

 In her art work, she investigates power structures that control our society.
 Dr. Adams jokes that she is the longest serving student at her school, Warehouse Art School, and that she ‘will probably never graduate.’